 Students who take a course in Ethics can expect to become more sensitive to the ethical implications of human actions.
-Students will learn to recognize the diversity of approaches to moral decision-making, including the similarities and differences among these approaches, and to apply ethical theories to a variety of practical problems.
+Students will learn to recognize the diversity of approaches to moral decision-making, including the similarities and differences among

 Students will also be challenged to critically evaluate their own approaches to moral and ethical issues.
 Finally, students will have numerous opportunities to improve their skills in reading, writing, and critical thinking.